scaranaraa/pokedex/README.md

 A nodejs library to get all pokemon info from a pokedex!

 ## Examples
-ALl examples can be found in [examples.js](https://github.com/scaranaraa/pokedex/blob/main/examples.js)
+All examples can be found in [examples.js](https://github.com/scaranaraa/pokedex/blob/main/examples.js)

 ## Features
 - Pokemon Data: Stats, Types, Regions, Evolutions, Descriptions etc